Should We Avoid Locking Our Knees in Yoga?

 They’re called “terminal knee extension exercises” and they involve actively pushing into knee hyperextension and *stretching the back of the knee*.
 (Something often fearmongered about in yoga!)

-“Locking the knee” is also a normal and healthy way that we stabilize our knees – especially if we’ll be standing for a while.
+“Locking the knee” is also a normal and healthy way that we stabilize our knees – especially if we’ll be standing for a while, such as when we wait in a long line or stand at a concert.

 As with any movement, certain individuals may want to avoid knee hyperextension if it’s a sensitized position for them or if it’s otherwise unadvisable.